 The 1927 Romney Hythe & Dymchurch Railway is a 15 in gauge in Kent and with its one-third full-sized steam locomotives has been, until 1982, the smallest public railway in the world.
 You can jump on the train in Hythe and arrive in Dungeness one hour later, or you can drive to one of its stops and admire the train from the outside.

-The RH&DR was the realisation of a dream of the racing driver Captain J. E. P. Howey and the owner and driver of the Chitty Bang Bang Mercedes Count Louis Zborowski.
+The RH&DR was the realization of a dream of the racing driver Captain J. E. P. Howey and the owner and driver of the Chitty Bang Bang Mercedes Count Louis Zborowski.
 The Count, however, never saw the final product since he was killed while racing in the Italian Grand Prix before the locomotives were delivered.

-It is a great attraction for the whole family even today and with its amusement park, exhibition, restaurants, cafes and proximity to the beach there will be guaranteed fun throughout the day.
+It is a great attraction for the whole family even today and with its amusement park, exhibition, restaurants, cafes, and proximity to the beach there will be guaranteed fun throughout the day.

 EAT PIZZA AT PAPÀ BIANCO IN FAVERSHAM